energy-analytics-project/energy-dashboard/docs/howto.md

 #### Verify the database

+Here's where the rubber meets the road.
+Theoretically, we have downloaded a compressed database, decompressed it, and it has data we can use.
+In theory.
+So let's vet the database before going any further...

-What tables does this report have?
+##### What tables does this report have?

 ```bash
 sqlite3 data-oasis-ene-wind-solar-summary_00.db ".tables"